anjaist/tarok/README.md

 talon_cards                | saves cards in talon in current round in a sorted order (based on game sort logic, not python one) called                     | saves what attributes have been called by main_player for current round.
-Empty entry means the user has not yet made their call choice on_table                   | saves cards that are currently on the table (in the order they were played in) - max. of 3 (3-player game) or 4 (4-player game) main_player_score_pile     | saves cards that the main player has taken in the round against_players_score_pile | saves cards that the two other players have taken in the round
+Empty entry means the user has not yet made their call choice on_table                   | saves cards that are currently on the table (in the order they were played in) - max. of 3 (3-player game) or 4 (4-player game) usernameX_played           | saves which card usernameX played (put on the table).
+Value removed every time the table is cleared. main_player_score_pile     | saves cards that the main player has taken in the round against_players_score_pile | saves cards that the two other players have taken in the round